atomicdata-dev/atomic-data-browser/data-browser/README.md

 GitHub Action / Workflow is used for:

 - Linting (ESlint)
-- Testing (in the browser, using an `atomic-server` docker image)
+- Testing (in the browser using `playwright`, using an `atomic-server` docker image)
 - Building
-- Deploying to GH pages (this JS file is used by default by `atomic-server` instances)
+- Deploying JS build artifacts & assets to GH pages (note that `atomic-server` hosts the JS assets by itself)

 ## Contribute